Even the world’s most-vaccinated economy faces a tough reopening

 No tourists

 Other key economic drivers remain on pause.
-Tourism is almost non-existent as the country’s main airport is closed to almost all flights through early March.
+Tourism is almost non-existent as the country’s main airport is closed to nearly all flights through early March.

 After an economic contraction of 2.4% last year, the Bank of Israel forecasts more than 6% growth this year if the rapid vaccination drives continues.
 Risks remain, particularly if a new vaccine-resistant variant circulates.
 Another risk is that the government — which faces elections March 23 — fails to provide enough fiscal support to help the economic transition.

-“The question now is how do we carefully withdraw the stimulus so we do not waste money and get addicted to government support on the one hand,” said Adi Brender, head of the macroeconomic and policy division at the central bank’s research department.
-And “on the other, not kill the momentum, leave people helpless too soon.”
+"The question now is how do we carefully withdraw the stimulus so we do not waste money and get addicted to government support on the one hand … on the other, not kill the momentum, leave people helpless too soon,” said Adi Brender, head of the macroeconomic and policy division at the central bank’s research department.

 Israel’s rapid vaccine roll-out helped boost its currency, placing it among the world’s top performers around the start of the year.
 Local stock gauges are outpacing the S&P 500 year-to-date.